Telecabine Lisboa: Portugal’s Cable Car & Gondola Lift

 Telecabine Lisboa Price

 There are two options for riding the lift cable car, a one-way ride or a roundtrip ride.
 For an adult, a one-way ride is €7, and a roundtrip ticket is €9.
-Children twelve and under are a reduced price, and those under age two are free.
+Children twelve and under are a reduced price and those under age two are free.

-In addition to a Lisboa Telecabine ticket, you have the option to buy a combined ticket to visit both the cable car and the Oceanário de Lisboa.
+In addition to a Telecabine Lisboa ticket, you have the option to buy a combined ticket to visit both the cable car and the Oceanário de Lisboa.
 The combination ticket price can save you money while granting you access to both attractions.

-Tip: If you have a Lisboa card, you can receive a 10% discount on your cable car ticket.
+Tip: If you have a Lisboa card, you can receive a 10% discount on your Portugal cable car ticket.

 Cable Car Lift Lisbon – Hours of Operation: